SciProgCentre/gradle-kotlin-start/README.md

 ## The process

-The process of creating plugins is community-drivven.
+The process of creating plugins is community-driven.
 Meaning that community will try to meet your needs.

 In orderd to get a working (and published to [maven central](https://search.maven.org/)) plugin, you need to first create an [issue](https://github.com/mipt-npm/gradle-kotlin-start/issues) with the description of your problem.
 And then answer questions if they arise.